 LEAN’s decades of work have built a network of residents and community organizations that work collaboratively to resolve issues, with a long history of addressing air quality concerns.
-Air quality concerns have been the most prevalent and long standing issue residents have sought support from LEAN for over the past 37 years.
+Air quality concerns have been the most prevalent and long standing issue residents have sought support from LEAN for over the past 39 years.
 LEAN has employed many different strategies in working to improve air quality in Louisiana.
 The development of LEAN's Louisiana Community Air Monitoring Network is the latest effort to address air quality concerns in Louisiana.
+Our goal is to understand local air quality and to help communities to work with local companies and government to seek solutions to observed pollution events in a collaborative manner.

 Many residents in Louisiana reside amongst a variety of potentially hazardous pollution sources including transportation infrastructure (marine shipping, rail and road) as well as hundreds of major industrial sources (power generation, petroleum refining, chemical and plastic manufacturing).
 This is particularly true of communities within the River Parishes along the Mississippi River in south Louisiana where there has been a long history of community concerns over air pollution, fumes, odors and accidents.